-Planning a faùily trip to outback Australia was not an easy task.
-We wanted to see a lot, but had to take into account that we would be traveling with the three young children.
+Planning a family trip to outback Australia was not an easy task.
+We wanted to see a lot but had to take into account that we were traveling with the three young children.
 Nevertheless, we prepared our Australia Red Centre itinerary in such a way that it would bring us to the nicest places in the region, and then once we got there we would see how it went and how much we could actually see and do with such young kids.

-Despite the young age of our children and the extreme temperatures of over 40°C (1OO°F), we did see a lot.
+Despite the young age of our children and the extreme November temperatures of over 40°C (100°F), we saw a lot.
 More than expected, actually.
-So today I am sharing our 6-day Australia Red Centre road trip itinerary: from Alice Springs to Uluru and everything in between.
+In this article, I am sharing our 6-day Australia Red Center road trip itinerary: from Alice Springs to Uluru and everything in between.
+I also included a map to make it easier to plan your trip.

-If you want to see all the best places of Australia’s Red Centre, then look no further – this itinerary brings you to all the nicest places in Central Australia.
+If you want to see all the best places in Australia’s Red Centre, then look no further – this itinerary brings you to all the nicest places in Central Australia.
 If you are on a tight budget, scroll all the way to the bottom for some suggestions for a budget trip to Australia’s Outback.
+Find out!

-Australia Red Centre road trip itinerary map: Alice Springs to Uluru
+MAP of Our Australia Red Centre Itinerary from Alice Springs to Uluru

 To make your travel planning easier, I created this map showing all of the places mentioned in this post, as well as our driving route.